Level/abstract-level/README.md

 ### `db._batch(operations, options, callback)`

 Perform multiple _put_ and/or _del_ operations in bulk.
-The `operations` argument is always an `Array` containing a list of operations to be executed sequentially, although as a whole they should be performed as an atomic operation.
+The `operations` argument is always an array containing a list of operations to be executed sequentially, although as a whole they should be performed as an atomic operation.
 The `_batch()` method will not be called if the `operations` array is empty.
 Each operation is guaranteed to have at least `type`, `key` and `keyEncoding` properties.
 If the type is `put`, the operation will also have `value` and `valueEncoding` properties.
 There are no default options but `options` will always be an object.
 If the batch failed, call the `callback` function with an error.
 Otherwise call `callback` without any arguments.

+The public `batch()` method supports encoding options both in the `options` argument and per operation.
+The private `_batch()` method only receives encoding options per operation.

 The default `_batch()` invokes `callback` on a next tick.
 It must be overridden.

 ### `db._chainedBatch()`

 The default `_chainedBatch()` returns a functional `AbstractChainedBatch` instance that uses `db._batch(array, options, callback)` under the hood.
-The prototype is available on the main exports for you to extend.
-If you want to implement chainable batch operations in a different manner then you should extend `AbstractChainedBatch` and return an instance of this prototype in the `_chainedBatch()` method:
+To implement chained batch in an optimized manner, extend `AbstractChainedBatch` and return an instance of this prototype in the `_chainedBatch()` method:

 ```js
 const { AbstractChainedBatch } = require('abstract-level')